1 dead, 1 critical after fire burns through apartment building in Bayonne, NJ

-BAYONNE, New Jersey (WABC) -- One resident is dead and another hospitalized in critical condition after fire broke out at an apartment building in Bayonne, New Jersey.
+BAYONNE, New Jersey (WABC) -- A man in his 70s was killed and another person critically injured in a second alarm fire that burned through an apartment building in Bayonne, New Jersey, leaving the residents of 54 apartments homeless.

 The blaze was reported just after 2 a.m.
 Friday at 3 Islandview Court.